 Boats: The General Public is allowed to launch personal boats that are not gas motorized in the North Lake Merced only.

-Fishing: Shore fishing is allowed 1 hour before sunrise to 1 hour after sunset.
-California State Fishing License required.
-Permit to fish from California Fish and Game required.
-Additional day permits are required.
-Fishing is permitted on the North Lake Merced only.
-Please contact James Wheeler, San Francisco Recreation and Park, Manager of Leisure Services and Aquatics, at (415) 831-6833 or at email@example.com for current information regarding Lake Merced.
+Fishing: Fishing is allowed 1 hour before sunrise to 1 hour after sunset from any of the docks that are located around the perimeter of the lake.
+Shore fishing is not allowed.
+A California State Fishing License is required for persons 16 years and older.
+Fishing is permitted on both the North South Lakes.
+Please contact James Wheeler, San Francisco Recreation and Park, Manager of Leisure Services and Aquatics, at (415) 831-6833 or at firstname.lastname@example.org for current information regarding Lake Merced.

 History: Lake Merced is a dual lake system so large that it dwarfs all other lakes in and around San Francisco.
 It is surrounded by a narrow margin of park lands creating an area of 740 acres which is designated as parkland, most of that area being the surface of the lakes themselves.
 Although it may appear artificial in origin, Lake Merced is a natural spring fed freshwater lake system.
 Local ground water plays a large part in keeping the lakes fed.
 The area was acquired by Parks and Recreation for public use in 1950.
 It subsequently became very popular for fishing which has been amplified by a vigorous rainbow trout stocking program from Fish and Game over the years.
 The lake in its pristine state was beautiful, supporting cattails and reeds around the periphery, birds, trout, bass, carp, a vigorous hydrophilic ecosystem.
 It is utterly unique within the franciscan biological region and an important natural resource as well as an important recreational resource.